todiadiyatmo/wp-ffpc/readme.txt

 *2012.08.06*

 * tested against new WordPress versions
-* added lines to "memcached" storage to be able to work with nginx as well
+* added lines to "memcached" storage to be able to work with NGiNX as well
 * added lines to "memcached" to use binary protocol ( tested with PHP Memcached version 2.0.1 )

 **KNOWN ISSUES**